Embracing the Consumer Journey Through Empathy Building

 It’s Our Anniversary Celebration!

 This year has flown by and as we look back at the journey, we are feeling grateful for our clients, thankful for the opportunities we’ve had, and excited for what’s to come in year 2.
 We have been so fortunate to have a group of clients who believed in us enough to become our partners.
-When we started Catapult we knew it was an idea and business worth pursuing, but we didn’t know quite yet the joy it would bring us to build a quickly growing business while also helping our clients succeed.
+When we started Catapult Insights we knew it was an idea and business worth pursuing, but we didn’t know quite yet the joy it would bring us to build a quickly growing business while also helping our clients succeed.

 FIrst Anniversary